Best Ski Resorts for Thanksgiving Weekend

 Sun Valley, Idaho

-Sun Valley plans to open for skiing and riding on Thanksgiving Day, making it a great choice for ringing in the ski season.
-America’s first destination ski resort, Sun Valley is known for its Western flair and European style, while boasting 2,054 skiable acres and 3,400 feet of vertical drop.
+For the 2025 season, Sun Valley plans to open for skiing and riding on Thanksgiving Day, offering a great option to celebrate and kick off the long-awaited ski season.
+America’s first destination ski resort, Sun Valley is known for its Western flair and European style, while also boasting 2,054 skiable acres and 3,400 feet of vertical drop.
 Off the slopes, stroll through galleries rich in artistic ambiance, catch a movie, hit the bowling alley, or play virtual golf at the nordic center.
-For a true holiday feast, the Limelight room at Sun Valley Resort will host a full Thanksgiving Buffet from 3-9 p.m. — reservations required.
+For a true holiday feast, the Limelight Room at Sun Valley Resort will host a full Thanksgiving Buffet from 3-9 p.m. — reservations are required, so book early to secure a spot for your family.
 Good bets for other dinner options (with a reservation) are at The Ram, Galena Lodge, and Grill at Nob Hill, many of which have special Thanksgiving menus.

 » View Sun Valley Lodging Options